Since our founding, Hermann J. Wiemer Vineyard has approached the health of our vineyards as the most vital component of winemaking.

 Josef Vineyard

-The Josef Vineyard is located 10 miles north of our HJW property home to the longest established plantings on our estate, Gewurztraminer planted in 1967 and Riesling 1974.
-These mature vines produce wines of intense flavor through lower yields and longer hang times.
+The Josef Vineyard is located 10 miles north of our HJW property and home to multiple parcels of old vine Riesling.
+These mature vines produce wines of intense flavor owed to their lower yields and longer hang times.
 Josef’s ideal slope, deep soils, and proximity to the lake add further to the site’s potential ripeness.
-We have also planted Gruner Veltliner at this site.
+In addition to Riesling, we have plantings of Gruner Veltliner and Gewurztraminer at this site.

 Magdalena Vineyard

-The unique traits of our Magdalena Vineyard shine through the wines sourced from this site.
+Uniquely situated, our Magdalena Vineyard’s warmth and consistent ripeness shine through in the wines sourced from this site.
 A beneficial air exchange with Seneca Lake moderates the temperatures, creating a warmer and more protective site in the colder months and a cooling effect throughout the summer.
 The airflow keeps the vineyard dry, and deep soil provides room for spreading root growth.
 The lime silt loam soil that the site is celebrated for is crucial to the development of flavor intensity in the grapes.

-This property was included in the Dresden purchase that Hermann made in 1998 from the Taylor Wine Co.
-He began planting the site in 1999, beginning with Riesling, Chardonnay, and Pinot, and continued to add Gewurztraminer, Lemberger, and Cabernet Franc.
-This site has proven to be able to ripen and protect varieties that do not thrive in our other vineyard locations.
-We have incorporated exploratory measures regarding dense vine spacing, and vineyard orientation to open airflow and increase hang time.
+The Magdalena site was part of Hermann’s 1998 purchase of land from the Taylor Wine Co.
+He then began planting the site in 1999, beginning with Riesling, Chardonnay, and Pinot Noir, and continued to add Gewurztraminer, Lemberger, and Cabernet Franc.
+Though just 10 miles north of our HJW poperty, this site has proven able to ripen and protect varieties that do not thrive in our other vineyard locations and we’ve introduced exploratory measures regarding dense vine spacing, and vineyard orientation to open airflow and increase hang time.

 Sign up for our Newsletter